th7mo/notes/rekordbox.md

 Alternatively open PowerShell with administrator access and execute the following command[^1]:

-[^1]: I've had more success with this tool than with the PowerShell workaround.
+[^1]: I've had more success with guiformat than with the PowerShell workaround.

 ```ps
 format /FS:FAT32 {disk-label}